Topic outline

 Will the workshops be relevant to my specific field?

 Yes!
-Many aspects of research communication and of the research process, as well as features of research writing are common across disciplines.
-Of course there are variations and important differences, but this does not mean that what is covered in workshops will not be relevant to your discipline.
+Many aspects of research communication and of the research process, as well as features of research writing, are common across disciplines.
+Of course there are also variations and important differences, but what is covered in workshops will be relevant to your discipline.
 In the workshops we explore generic aspects of research writing and communication, as well as some of the important variations among them.
-You will also be asked to analyse and bring along example texts of the type you would like to write from your own discipline or field, and learn how to analyse those examples in order to reflect on and improve on your own discipline based writing.
+You may also be asked to analyse and bring along example texts of the type you would like to write from your own discipline or field, and learn how to analyse those examples in order to reflect on and improve on your discipline writing.
 We will also spend time working on your own texts in workshops.

 I'm a commencing student, should I attend the journal article and thesis writing workshops now?

 The thesis and journal article writing workshops are designed to support continuing research degree students who are actively engaged in writing journal articles and theses.
-The journal article writing workshops focus on the planning, drafting and revision processes.
+The journal article writing workshops focus on the planning, drafting and revision processes involved in writing a journal article.
 Following workshop one (but preferably before the commencement of the workshop series), students will be expected to have researched key journals and their manuscript submission requirements, and have collated exemplar articles from these journals.
 Doing so will enable you to participate meaningfully in the workshops in the series.

 There is no workshop on the topic I need right now, what should I do?